In This Article

 To give an example: Through taking an InBody test, I know my BMR is 1400 and because I work out consistently enough to burn 1100 calories a day, six days a week, I can calculate my TDEE is 2500.
 Once I was able to figure this out, it made fueling my body so much more effective.
 After I started fueling my body like an athlete, I started performing like an athlete—placing in most of the races I set out to compete in and most recently placing third at the Mighty Man Montauk Triathlon with a personal best of two hours and 37 minutes.

-Feeling a little overwhelmed?
-Take baby steps, says Munson.
-“For someone just getting their feet wet, focus on your macronutrient intake,” he says.
+I first started upping my 1200 calories a day to 1300 calories a day for a few weeks until my body adjusted, and adding more nutrients in until ultimately I was consuming 2500 calories a day.
+“For someone just getting their feet wet, focus on your macronutrient intake,” says Munson.
 “Get the food plate right.
-An intense day of training should include meals that are over 60% carbohydrates, 30% protein, and 10% fats.
-A light training day should be predominantly vegetables, with around 40% carbohydrates—simply because they may not be being used."
+An intense day of training should include meals that are over 60 percent carbohydrates, 30 percent protein, and 10 percent fats.
+A light training day should be predominantly vegetables, with around 40 percent carbohydrates—simply because they may not be being used."

 It’d be easy to reach 3000 calories eating junk food and fried food, but that wouldn’t provide the nutritional value necessary for this diet.
 Eating around 3000 calories per day does not mean eating whatever you want if your goal is to promote health and wellbeing.